Beware of Additional Costs When Buying a Home

 Here’s a list of 13 additional costs you may incur when you buy a new home.
 Budgeting in advance will help you turn what might be a ﬁnancial nightmare into a smooth transition as you move into your dream home.

 - Appraisal Fees: The lending institution handling your mortgage may require an appraisal on the property before they proceed with the loan.
-The buyer is responsible for this cost, which may run between $175 and $300.
+The buyer is responsible for this cost, which may run up to around $500.

 - Property Taxes: Your lending institution may opt to include the cost of your property taxes into your mortgage payment, depending upon the size of your down payment or other factors.
 If they choose not to do that, you will be responsible for the annual or bi-annual payments yourself, and you may need to provide annual proof to your lending institution that these taxes have been paid.
 Often buyers are surprised in the pro rated amounts they are responsible.
 Example: If seller has already paid through the end of the tax year and you buy the home three months prior to the end of the tax year, you must reimburse the seller for the three months already paid in advance!

 - Property Survey: Your lending institution may require an updated property survey if you are not the ﬁrst owner or original owner of the property.
 Surveys can be moderately expensive, ranging from $700 to $1000 .